Rain3798/new-demo/README.md

 # Welcome to Mobile Legends!
-This is my first prroject here. for more info contact me on my FB.
+This is my first project.
+contact me for more info.
 FB account: https://web.facebook.com/rainida.alimatar